 The structure of the program requirements allows one to easily switch streams until relatively late in the program.
 Consequently, these streams should not be viewed as rigidly separated channels feeding students to different career paths, but as a flexible structure that provides computer science students guidance in their course selection based on their broad (but possibly fluid) interests.

-Enrolment in the program is limited.
+Enrolment in the Specialist (Co-operative) program in Computer Science (all streams) is limited.

 Current Co-op Students: